Interval annotations

 any unique valid key labels (e.g. no special characters or spaces, etc): for example,

-here we add three extra meta-data tags with keys AMP
+here we add three extra meta-data tags with keys AMP, dur_sec and F1:

 class instance channel start stop meta AMP dur_sec F1